harilvfs/carch/.github/README.md

 This project is free and open-source for personal or public use.

-If you'd like to support its development, you can donate via Bitcoin:
+If you'd like to support its development, you can donate crypto via Bitcoin:

 > `bc1qaqpf4ptl9cwnhpmm4m8qs5vp3gffm8dtpxnqhc2tq3r59hsz08vsxpjg2p`